abdellatif98-a/Ruby_Under_a_Microscope/RubyUnderAMicroscope.md

 * This operation is called reduce because the parser is replacing the pair of tokens with a single matching rule.
 The parser looks through the available rules and reduces, or applies the single matching rule.
 Now the parser can reduce again because there’s another matching rule: VerbAndObject!
 The VerbAndObject rule matches because its use of the OR (|) operator matches either the SheLikes or ILike child rules.
 You can see in Figure 1-20 that the parser replaces SheLikes with VerbAndObject.

+* the parser maintains a state table of possible outcomes depending on what the next token is and which grammar rule was just parsed.
+In this case, the table would contain a series of states, describing which grammar rules have been parsed so far and which states to move to next depending on the next token.
+(LALR parsers are complex state machines that match patterns in the token stream.
+When you use Bison to generate the LALR parser, Bison calculates what this state table should contain based on the grammar rules you provided.)

+* you see a complex series of child rules that also match the entire Ruby script: top statements, a single statement, an expression, an argument, and, finally, a primary value

+* you see a complex series of child rules that also match the entire Ruby script: require 'ripper' require 'pp' code = <<STR
+                    10.times do |n|
+                    puts n
+                    end
+                    STR
+                    puts code
+                    pp Ripper.sexp(code)

+OUTPUT:

+[:program,
+ [[:method_add_block,
+   [:call,
+    [:@int, "10", [2, 0]],
+    [:@period, ".", [2, 2]],
+    [:@ident, "times", [2, 3]]],
+   [:do_block,
+    [:block_var,
+     [:params, [[:@ident, "n", [2, 13]]], nil, nil, nil, nil, nil, nil], false],
+    [:bodystmt, [[:void_stmt]], nil, nil, nil]]]]]

+* As Ruby parses your code, matching one grammar rule after another, it converts the tokens in your code file into a complex internal data structure called an abstract syntax tree (AST).
+(You can see some of the C code that produces this structure in “Reading a Bison Grammar Rule” on page 22.)
+The AST is used to record the structure and syntactical meaning of your Ruby code.

+* As in Experiment 1-1, when we displayed token information from Ripper, you can see that the source code file line and column information are displayed as integers.
+For example, [2, 2] u indicates that Ripper found the puts call on line 2 at column 2 of the code file.
+You can also see that Ripper outputs an array for each of the nodes in the AST—with [:@ident, "puts", [2, 2]] u, for example.
+Now your Ruby program is beginning to “make sense” to Ruby.
+Instead of a simple stream of tokens, which could mean anything, Ruby now has a detailed description of what you meant when you wrote puts n.
+You see a function call (a command), followed by an identifier node that indicates which function to call.

+* Ruby uses the args_add_block node because you could pass a block to a command/function call like this.
+Even though you’re not passing a block in this case, the args_add_block node is still saved into the AST.
+(Notice, too, how the n identifier is recorded as a :var_ref, or variable reference node, not as a simple identifier.)